What is a Power of Attorney?

 A Power of Attorney is a formal document which gives authority to another person to make financial, legal, personal or medical decisions on your behalf.

 The person you appoint is referred to as your ‘attorney’.
-The power given to your attorney can be limited to specific tasks or decisions covering a few financial and legal duties.
+The power given to your attorney can be given completely to your attorneys or limited to specific tasks or decisions.
 A Power of Attorney is a very important document because if you get sick or have any injury, having the power of attorney can help your family members take charge of financial and legal affairs in your absence.
-This creates less disputes in your family as to who should be responsible for making these decisions.
-Further, your family will have a very difficult time dealing with banks or other asset holders if you are unable to give the person authority to act on your behalf.
+This means less disputes within your family as to who should be responsible for making these decisions.
+If you have lost capacity, your family will have a very difficult time dealing with banks or other asset holders if you are unable to give the person authority to act on your behalf.

 A general non-enduring power of attorney is usually made when a person is unavailable for some time (usually due to travelling or sickness) and wants to appoint a person to make important finance related decisions in their absence.